Skip to main content

 ADVERTISEMENT - ARTICLE CONTINUES BELOW

 If your eyes sting or itch, you stretch your hand out and rub them with your fingers.
 Not so great if you happen to be a giraffe with hooves instead of fingers.
 But it’s not too bad, just stick your tongue out.
-It’s 21.2 inch (54 cm) long and can easily reach a stressed eye.
+It’s 21 inches (54 cm) long and can easily reach a stressed eye.
 The giraffe’s dark blue to black tongue is so hard-wearing that not even the prickliest acacia leaves a wound when the giraffe wraps its tongue around the leaves.

 Giraffe Giraffe - Photo: Nagel Photography/Shutterstock